Monodromy groups of Lagrangian tori in the symplectic 4-space: Maslov class and linking class

 Let $\gamma_1\in H_1(T,\Z)$ be the class represented by the curve $\{ (ae^{ i t_1},b)\in \C^2\mid t_1\in \R/2\pi\Z\}$, and $\gamma_2\in H_1(T,\Z)$ the class represented by $\{ (a,be^{i t_2})\in \C^2\mid t_2\in \R/2\pi\Z\}$.
 Then $\mu_T(\gamma_1)=2=\mu_T(\gamma_2)$. } \end{exam}

 That $\mu_L\neq 0$ implies that the Lagrangian monodromy group $\cL(L)$ can only be a proper subgroup of $\text{Isom}(H_1(L,\Z))\cong GL(2,\Z)$.

 {\bf Linking class.} \ The linking class $\ell=\ell_L\in H^1(L,\Z)$ is defined as follows.
 Take $v$ to be any non-vanishing vector field on $L$ which is {\em homotopically trivial}, i.e., $v$ is homotopic to some $v'$ in the space of non-vanishing vector fields on $L$, such that $v'$ generates the kernel of a non-vanishing closed 1-form on $L$.
-Any two of such vector fields are homotopic.
 Let $J$ be an $\w$-compatible almost complex structure on $\R^4$.
-For example, we can take $J$ to be the standard complex structure $J_0$ on $\R^4\cong \C^2$.
 Then $\ell (\gamma):=lk (C+\epsilon Jv, L)$ is defined to be the linking number with $L$ of the push-off of $C$ in the direction of $Jv$, where $C\subset L$ is an immersed curve representing the class $\gamma$.

 The class $\ell$ is independent of the choices involved.
+That $\ell(\gamma)$ is independent of $J$ can be seen as follows.
+First of all, the space of $\w$-compatible almost complex structures is contractible and, since $L$ is Lagrangian, $Jv$ is transversal to $L$ for any $\w$-compatible $J$.
+So in particular we can take $J$ to be $J_0$ the standard complex structure on $\R^4$.
+Secondly, the independence of $v$ comes from the observation that vector fields generating the kernels of non-vanishing closed 1-forms on $L$ are homotopic as nowhere vanishing vector fields.
+Finally, if $C,C'$ are two representatives of $\gamma$ then, since $H_1(L)$ is abelian, $C$ and $C'$ are free homotopic.
+Hence $\ell(\gamma)$ is independent of the choices of $v,J$ and $C$ with the prescribed conditions.

 \begin{exam} {\rm Let $C\subset L$ be an embedded closed curve representing a nontrivial class $\gamma\in H_1(L,\Z)$.
 Parameterize $C$ by $t\in S^1\cong \R/2\pi\Z$ so that its tangent vector field $\dot{C}(t)$ is non-vanishing.
 Then $\dot{C}(t)$ extends to a homotopically trivial vector field $v$ on $L$.
 For example, we can view $L$ as an $S^1$ bundle over $S^1$ with fibers representing the class $[C]\in H_1(L,\Z)$, and $C$ is one of the fibers. then take $v$ to be a non-vanishing vector field tangent to the fibers. } \end{exam}